Japanese battleship Mutsu: Propulsion

 Mutsu was equipped with four Gihon geared steam turbines, each of which drove one propeller shaft.
 The turbines were designed to produce a total of 80000 shp, using steam provided by 21 Kampon water-tube boilers; 15 of these were oil-fired, and the remaining half-dozen consumed a mixture of coal and oil.
 The ship had a stowage capacity of 1600 t of coal and 3400 t of fuel oil, giving her a range of 5500 nmi at a speed of 16 kn.
 The ship exceeded her designed speed of 26.5 kn during her sea trials, reaching 26.7 kn at 85500 shp.

 During a refit in 1924 the fore funnel was rebuilt in a serpentine shape in an unsuccessful effort to prevent smoke interference with the bridge and fire-control systems.
 That funnel was eliminated during the ship's 1930s reconstruction when all of her existing boilers were replaced by ten lighter and more powerful oil-fired Kampon boilers, which had working pressures of 22 kg/cm2 and temperatures of 300 °C. In addition her turbines were replaced by lighter, more modern, units.
 When Mutsu conducted her post-reconstruction trials, she reached a speed of 24.98 kn with 82300 shp.
-Additional fuel oil was stored in the bottoms of the newly added torpedo bulges, which increased her capacity to 5560 t and thus her range to 8560 nmi at 16 knots.
+Additional fuel oil was stored in the bottoms of the newly added torpedo bulges, which increased her capacity to 5560 t and thus her range to 8560 nmi at 16 kn.